LIVE

-Drawing Power in Cash Credit — Meaning, Calculation & RBI Guidelines Explained
+Drawing Power Formula & Calculation in Cash Credit — With Worked Example

 Drawing Power = (Eligible Stock + Book Debts up to 90 days) − Trade Creditors − Margin

-• Eligible Stock: Raw materials, work-in-progress (WIP), and finished goods stored at the borrower’s premises and valued at cost or market price, whichever is lower.
+• Eligible Stock: Raw materials, work-in-progress (WIP), and finished goods valued at cost or market price, whichever is lower.
+Only stock physically present at the borrower’s premises and declared in the stock statement qualifies.

-• Book Debts up to 90 days: Receivables from customers that are not older than 90 days from the invoice date.
-Debts older than 90 days are treated as non-eligible.
+• Book Debts up to 90 days: Receivables from customers not older than 90 days from the invoice date.
+Debts aged beyond 90 days are excluded — they are treated as non-realisable for DP purposes.

 • Trade Creditors: Amounts owed to suppliers for goods purchased on credit.
-These are deducted because the bank should not fund goods that have already been financed by a supplier.
+Deducted because the bank should not finance goods that are already funded by the supplier.

-Let us work through a realistic example.
 Sharma Steel Traders Pvt.
-Ltd. holds a cash credit limit of Rs 75 lakh with their bank.
+Ltd. holds a sanctioned cash credit limit of ₹75 lakh.
 They submit their monthly stock statement for March 2026 showing the following position:

 Raw Material35.00